 ASD is identified early on in screening tests done on all children during regular checkups.
 Once confirmed and diagnosed, it’s a good idea to schedule appointments with an expert on ASD to assess developmental issues and identify issues that need to be addressed through intervention.

 Early intervention for children on the spectrum can lead to marked improvements on all levels, from improving communication to behavioral control and planning.
-Applied behavior analysis, or ABA, is a particularly effective tool in helping reinforce techniques that seem to help a child understand concepts they have trouble with.
+Applied Behavior Analysis (ABA) is a particularly effective tool in helping reinforce techniques that seem to help a child understand concepts they have trouble with.

 There is no strict timeline for how a child on the spectrum improves, or exactly how far behind they will be in matters of development.
-Even with autism, children develop differently and some lag behind further in certain areas than others.
+Autism naturally differs by case.
+Though autism may impact one child’s development, others may not notice the signs until later.
 Early intervention can help make the greatest difference, but it can’t be said how much of a difference that will be.
 It’s important to discuss these factors with a psychiatrist.

 What research can tell us is that there’s plenty of hope when it comes to how children with ASD progress.
 This progress can be measured in part by how children adapt to weaknesses identified years prior, through intervention and schooling.
 While it’s difficult to predict where a diagnosis of ASD will go, children on the spectrum do adapt over time, especially with treatment.